unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 ## iOS

-iOS does not offer a built-in `FileSavePicker` alternative.
+iOS does not offer a built-in `FileSavePicker` experience.
 Luckily it is possible to implement this functionality for example using a combination of a `FolderPicker` and `ContentDialog`.

 To provide your own custom implementation, create a class that implements the `IFileSavePickerExtension` which is only available on iOS.
 This class must have a `public` constructor with a `object` parameter.
 This will actually be an instance of `FileSavePicker` when invoked later.
 Then implement the `PickSaveFileAsync` method: